GracesGames/SpaceShooter2DKit/docs/documentation.md

 BP_Player is the player of the game.
 It handles player input for movement, firing projectiles and activating nukes.
 The player support movement using the built-in Unreal Engine physics of simple sweep movement.
 It also allows for several skills using the different pickups like activating a shield and upgrading its weapon from single shot to double or even triple shot.
+It has an ammo system for the normal weapon and nukes.
+The weapon ammo also has an unlimited option.
 The player has three fire modes:
 * Tap: fires one projectile per fire input
 * Hold: continuously fires projectiles until the fire input is released
 * Automatic: continuously firing projectiles until death

-The player also holds the variable to toggle the mobile user interface.
+The player also holds the variable for:
+* Toggle the mobile user interface
+* Toggle gamepad input.

 ### Game

 __Game Mode__

-BP_SpaceShooter2D is the game mode and handles the current score and game over actions.
+BP_SpaceShooter2D is the game mode and handles the current score, score multiplier, and game over actions.

 __Game State__